 Our LLM courses are one of the popular pathways into careers as a paralegal, legal secretary, legal executive, barrister clerk, teacher and more.
-With many variations, they allow you to specialise in specific areas, such as the LLM Healthcare Regulations, the LLM International Criminal Law and more.
+With many variations, they allow you to specialise in specific areas, such as the LLM Healthcare Regulation, the LLM International Criminal Law and more.
 To gain real-life insight into studying an LLM, we caught up with three of our students who wanted to share their experiences.

 By Cara Fielder.
 Published 24 May.